lanl/PyBNF/docs/algorithms.rst

 Parallel tempering is a more sophisticated version of Markov chain Monte Carlo (MCMC).
 We run several Markov chains in parallel at different temperatures.
 At specified iterations during the run, there is an opportunity to exchange replicates between the different temperatures.
 Only the samples recorded at the lowest temperature count towards our final probability distribution, but the presence of the higher temperature replicates makes it easier to escape local minima and explore the full parameter space.

 When running parallel tempering, PyBNF outputs files containing probability distribution information, the same as with Metropolis-Hastings MCMC.

+Like Metropolis-Hastings, it is recommended to only use parallel tempering with the **chi-squared objective function**.

 Parallelization
 ^^^^^^^^^^^^^^^